DanShappir/Seq/README.md

 Creates a generator that emits all the provided items as-is, but transforms values returned to the generator by applying the *callback* function to them.
 The callback receives the value to be returned to the generator as an argument.
 In addition, the callback receives as a second argument the original value provided by the source generator.

 ### flatten()
-Converts a generator that also emits sequences (collections, generators and iteratos), into a generator of simple values.
+Converts a generator that also emits sequences (collections, generators and iterators), into a generator of simple values.
 ```javascript
 Sequences.toGenerator([1,[2,[3,[4,5]]]]).flatten().forEach((v) => console.log(v)); // 1, 2, 3, 4, 5
 ```

 ### loop([times])
-Given a generator that emits a finite seqeunce, creates a generator that loops over the sequnce specified number of *times*.
-If *times* isn't secified, the created generator will loop forever.
+Given a generator that emits a finite sequence, creates a generator that loops over the sequence specified number of *times*.
+If *times* isn't specified, the created generator will loop forever.